livetrails/targetjs/README.md

 ## 🚀 Why TargetJS?

-1. Unified State: One single state.
-Transitions are state too.
+1. Unified State: UI values, transitions, and runtime execution are part of the same state.
+1. Restorable UI and Runtime: A checkpoint captures both the rendered UI and the runtime state and later resume the complete state including the transition and execution flow from the saved point.
+1. UI as Sequence: Code describes the UI story from top to bottom, just like the user experiences the interaction: "When this finishes, do that."
 1. Adaptive Transitions: Transitions can pause, resume, change speed, and respond to input.
-1. Restorable UI: Capture the UI during a transition and later resume the complete state including the transition from the saved point.
-1. UI as Sequence: Code describes the UI story from top to bottom, just like the user experiences the interaction: "When this finishes, do that."
 1. Ultra-Compact: Minimal code, with no coordination variables.
 1. Zero Boilerplate Async: Targets handle waiting for nested asynchronous operations automatically.
 1. Animation by Default: Turn value into high-performance animations simply by adding `steps`.